RAK10701-Plus Field Tester LoRaWAN Network Setup

 Figure 1: ChirpStack Fill Device Information- The next step is to provide the Application Key.
 Use the key provided with the device, if available; otherwise, click the Generate button to create one.
 After entering the Application Key, click Submit to proceed.

-Figure 1: Sending Periodic Uplinks to ChripStackThe device is currently operating in LinkCheck Mode, as the Field Test Data Processor Extension has not yet been configured.
-In this mode, the device screen will only display:
+Figure 1: Sending Periodic Uplinks to ChripStackNow, the device is operating in LinkCheck Mode, as the Field Test Data Processor Extension has not yet been configured.
+In this mode, the device only displays downlink signal quality metrics.

-Figure 1: Field Tester Only Displays RSSI and SNRNext, install and configure the Field Test Data Processor Extension to enable full metric reporting (uplinks, packet loss, CSV export).
+Figure 1: LinkCheck ModeNext, install and configure the Field Test Data Processor Extension to enable uplink metric reporting.

-Connect Gateway to AWS IoT Core for LoRaWAN
+Connect the Gateway to AWS IoT Core for LoRaWAN

-Make sure the frequency band configured on the gateway matches the LoRaWAN Band setting of your Field Tester Plus.
+Make sure the frequency band configured on the gateway matches the LoRaWAN Band setting of your Field Tester.

 Create a destination role for AWS IoT Core for LoRaWAN